 Overall Impact.
-Reviewers will provide an overall impact/priority score to reflect their assessment of the likelihood for the project to exert a sustained, powerful influence on the research field(s) involved, in consideration of the following review criteria and additional review criteria (as applicable for the project proposed).
+Reviewers will provide an overall impact score to reflect their assessment of the likelihood for the project to strongly advance research education by fulfilling the goal of this R25 Education Program, in consideration of the following review criteria and additional review criteria, as applicable for the project proposed.

 1. Significance.
-Does the proposed research education program address an important problem or critical question in research education or other critical issues?
-How will implementation of the proposed program advance the objectives of the proposed program?
+Does the proposed research education program address a key audience and an important aspect or important need in research education?
+Is there convincing evidence in the application that the proposed program will significantly advance the stated goals of the program?